Discover model

 ../_images/Discov014.png

-We can also display the case timeline for only specific activities.
+In addition, we can display the case timeline for only specific activities.
 In the case data, select the activities we wish to display.

 ../_images/Discov015.png

 To display the case data alone, click the inverted triangle button right above the slider.
-You can also drag it to adjust the height of the case data dynamically.
+We can also drag it to adjust the height of the case data dynamically.

 ../_images/Discov016.png